end2endzone/RapidAssist/INSTALL.md

 # Install #

-The library does not need to be installed on the system (it does not provide an installation package).
-The library is deployed using a zip archive which only contains source code.
-Each project that wants to use the library must compile the library from the source code.
+The library does not provide an installation package.
+It is deployed using a zip archive which only contains source code.
+Other applications/libraries must compile the source code locally to use the library functionalities.

-The following steps show how other projects can use the library:
+The following steps show how other projects can find and use the library:

 1) Download the source code from an existing [tags](http://github.com/end2endzone/RapidAssist/tags) and extract the content to a local directory (for example `c:\projects\RapidAssist` or `~/dev/RapidAssist`).

-2) Define the environment variable `RAPIDASSIST_HOME` to the location where the source code was extracted so that other projects may find the library.
+2) Define the environment variable `RAPIDASSIST_HOME` to the location where the source code was extracted.